hawkinsw/medava/README.md

 }
 ```

-Here we define a constructor for the `Thrombolytic` class that takes no parameters and uses the `super` keyword to invoke functionality in the supertype -- in particular, one of the supertype's constructor.
+Here we define a constructor for the `Thrombolytic` class that takes no parameters and uses the `super` keyword to invoke functionality in the supertype -- in particular, we are invoking one of the supertype's constructors.
 That constructor, remember, takes a `medicineName` as a parameter and we use the pre-determined "Thrombolytic" as the value.
 Problem solved!

 With that out of the way, we can get down to accomplishing our actual goal: customizing the safe temperatures of this medicine.
 A thrombolytic medicine generally [needs to be stored between 39.2 degrees and 41 degrees (Fahrenheit) to remain safe](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3621317/).
-Given that, in our implementation of the `Thrombolytic` class we will *override* the `Medicine` class' implementation of the `minimumTemperature` and `maximumTemperature` function to provide a different behavior when those methods are invoked on an instance of a `Thrombolytic` class as opposed to an instance of a `Medicine` class.
-Here is the first opportunity to see the power of virtual methods: A virtual method is one that is implemented by a class at several points throughout an inheritance hierarchy.
-In an OOP language, at runtime, the version of the virtual method specific to an object's *actual* type is chosen for execution (this feature is called open recursion or late binding).
+Given that, in our implementation of the `Thrombolytic` class we will _override_ the `Medicine` class' implementation of the `minimumTemperature` and `maximumTemperature` function to provide a different behavior when those methods are invoked on an instance of a `Thrombolytic` class as opposed to an instance of a `Medicine` class.
+Here is the first opportunity to see the power of _virtual methods_: A virtual method is one that is implemented by a class at several points throughout an inheritance hierarchy.
+In an OOP language, at runtime, the version of the virtual method specific to an object's *actual* type is chosen for execution (this feature is called _open recursion_ or _late binding_).
 What do we mean by "actual"?
 In an OOP language (like Java), it is possible to assign an instance of class `C` to a variable, call it `v`, whose type restricts it to hold instances of class `B`, where `B` is a superclass of `C`.
 Despite the fact that the type of `v` would indicate that it holds an instance of a `B`, it *actually* holds an instance of `C`.
-The user of `v` is none-the-wiser because of *behavioral subtyping* (aka, the Liskov Substitution Principle).
+The user of `v` is none-the-wiser because of _behavioral subtyping_ (aka, the Liskov Substitution Principle).
 However, we want the instance of the virtual method associated with the class `C` to be invoked in this case even though the type of the variable indicates that is an instance of `B`.
+That's a mouthful.
+Let's see it work in practice.

 Add the following method implementations to the `Thrombolytic` class: